 This course will require more reflection and discussion than is possible during our class time or on our discussion forum.
-You will be asked to complete three papers that are 2-3 pages in length throughout the course of the semester.
+You will be asked to complete 2-3-page papers throughout the course of the semester.
 You will be provided with prompts for all three papers.
-You will turn the critical reflections in on D2L via the dropbox that will be made available to you.
-Three separate dropboxes will be available for each critical reflection.

 These papers should generally adhere to the following guidelines:

-- 2-3 pages, double spaced, 12-point font, Times New Roman, one-inch margins - Specific prompts for each paper can be found on D2L in the week's folder that the assignment is due. - Papers should incorporate content from the readings and class lectures as well as respond to the prompt.
-Papers that do not incorporate any class readings will automatically have 20% of points deducted.
-You are expected to reflect on the course materials covered
+- 2-3 pages, double spaced, 12-point font, Times New Roman, one-inch margins - Specific prompts for each paper can be found on D2L in the week's folder that the assignment is due.